Health-Informatics-UoN/lettuce/docs/_sources/autoapi/app/index.rst.txt

 .. py:function:: generate_events(request: PipelineRequest) -> collections.abc.AsyncGenerator[str]
    :async:

-   Generate LLM output and OMOP results for a list of informal medication names
+   Generate LLM output and OMOP results for a list of informal names

    Parameters
    ----------
    request: PipelineRequest
-       The request containing the list of informal names of the medications.
+       The request containing the list of informal names.

    Workflow
    --------